longy2k/obsidian-bmo-chatbot/README.md

 - **System role prompt:** Configure the chatbot to prompt for user roles before responding to messages.
 - **Set Max Tokens and Temperature:** Customize the length and randomness of the chatbot's responses with Max Tokens and Temperature settings.
 - **System theme color accents:** Seamlessly matches the chatbot's interface with your system's color scheme.
-- **Interact with self-hosted Large Language Models (LLMs) using LocalAI:** Use the REST API URL provided to interact with self-hosted Large Language Models (LLMs) using [LocalAI](https://github.com/go-skynet/LocalAI).
+- **Interact with self-hosted Large Language Models (LLMs):** Use the REST API URL provided to interact with self-hosted Large Language Models (LLMs) using [LocalAI](https://github.com/go-skynet/LocalAI).

 ## Requirements
 To use this plugin, you'll need an OpenAI account with API access.
 If you don't have an account yet, you can sign up for one on the [OpenAI website](https://platform.openai.com/overview).